LuisVilarBarbosa/TextCategorizer/README.md

 ### Prerequisites

-- To execute natively, a machine with Anaconda or Miniconda installed is required.
+- To execute natively, a machine with Anaconda3 64-bit or Miniconda3 64-bit installed is required.
 - To execute using Docker, only Docker is required and Docker Compose is recommended.

 ### Installing/Updating